-On our return from the Christmas Holidays in January 2016, the school will be celebrating the 90th anniversary of its founding by Canon Clement Henry 'Pop' Parsons in September 1926!
+On our return from the Christmas Holidays in January 2016, we began celebrations to mark the 90th anniversary of its founding by Canon Clement Henry 'Pop' Parsons in September 1926!

 The origins of the school we know and love today can be traced back to a small hall behind the presbytery in Dale Grove where Canon Parsons began teaching a group of 18 boys.
 It was at this point that the school motto, “Da nobis recta sapere” and the school colours of azure and gold were established.

 The school was officially opened in June 1927 by Cardinal Bourne and the move to the current site took place in 1928 after intense negotiations with the seller of the White House and grounds who refused to sell to Catholics.
 Finally, he agreed and possession was finalised on 6th December of that year and December 8th, the Feast of the Immaculate Conception, was declared Foundation Day.

 By 1930, the number of students had risen to 108, including the first Sixth Form, and House teams were introduced - Vaughan, Wiseman, Newman and Bourne.